abhinavsingh/proxy.py/README.md

 and [Connection refused: The proxy could not connect](https://github.com/moby/vpnkit/issues/469) for some background.

-## Unable to load custom plugins
+## Unable to load plugins

-Make sure your plugin modules are discoverable by adding them to `PYTHONPATH`.
+Make sure plugin modules are discoverable by adding them to `PYTHONPATH`.
 Example:

 `PYTHONPATH=/path/to/my/app proxy --plugins my_app.proxyPlugin`